Adjusted chi-square test for degree-corrected block models: Network AC test

+We now single out two specifc members of the NAC family.
+Let $S_1 = S_2 = [n]$ and consider the following choices for $\zh$ and $\yh$: \begin{enumerate} \item \textbf{\cac}: $\yh = \zh$ and $\zh$ is an estimated label vector with $K$ communities, \item \textbf{\cacp}: $\zh$ and $\yh$ are estimated label vectors with $K$ and $L = K+1$ communities. \end{enumerate} The acronym \cac stands for Full NAC, where ``full'' refers to the choice $S_1 = S_2 = [n]$.
+There are two main reasons for introducing the \cacp version with $L= K+1$ column communities.
+First, \cac only works when $K \ge 2$; when $K = L = 1$, \eqref{eq:Xis:distn} leads to a noninformative statistic for \cac, because, then, $X_{i*} = d_i$ almost surely, conditioned on $d_i$. \cacp on the other hand still produces an informative statistic when $K=1$.
+Second, the choice $L = K+ 1$ makes \cacp especially powerful in determining the number of communities by sequential testing from below, as we discuss extensively in Section~\ref{sec:consist}.

 \begin{rem} The NAC family of tests are easily applicable to non-square and nonsymmetric adjacency matrices, with potentially unequal number of communities or clusters for the rows and columns.
 In particular, they can be used to test directed or bipartite DCSBMs or SBMs.
 In addition, they can be easily applied if the cluster structure of one side is known but not the other.
 For example, they can be used for model selection and goodness-of-fit testing in problems involving clustering and biclustering of (Poisson) count arrays, a common task in contemporary bioinformatics~\cite{anders2010differential}.
+More specifically, the biclustering problem on a Poisson count array corresponds to having an array $A_{n \times m} = (A_{ij})$, where

+independently across $i \in [n]$ and $j \in [m]$.
+Here $z =(z_i) \in [K]^n$ and $y = (y_j) \in [L]^m$ are the unknown clusters of rows and columns, respestively.
+The goal of biclustering is to recover estimates of $z$ and $y$, hence simultaneously clustering rows and columns of $A = (A_{ij})$, given only an instance of $A$.
+It is clear from Section~\ref{sec:nac:family}, that an \nac test with $K$ and $L$ matching the number of row and column communities, resepectively, is immediately applicable in this case.
 In this paper, we focus on the symmetric DCSBM for simplicity.
 All the results hold in the general nonsymmetric case as well, with suitable modifications. \end{rem}